Trans Tech: History

 In November 2007, the shuttered school bus manufacturer U.S. Bus Corporation was reorganized and re-located to Warwick, New York.
 Renamed Trans Tech Bus, the new company introduced three different models of school buses.
-Single and Dual Rear Wheel models were based on Ford and GM van chassis, while the Medium-Duty model was built on a GM medium-duty truck chassis.
-The Medium-Duty bus was discontinued after 2009 following the end of General Motors production of the C4500/5500 chassis.
+Single and dual rear wheel models were based on Ford and GM van chassis, while the medium-duty model was built on a GM medium-duty truck chassis.
+The medium-duty bus was discontinued after 2009 following the end of General Motors production of the C4500/5500 chassis.

 For 2012, the Trans Tech model line saw a complete redesign.
 The new ST Aero, SST, and Roadstar feature a redesigned bodyshell with a focus on aerodynamics.
 The CST (Child-Safe Transporter) is a version of the SST available for MFSAB (Multi-Function School Activity Bus) use.

-A new bus on Ford Transit chassis was introduced. and is set to begin production in April 2017 named "Trans Star" with up to 20 passengers.
+A new bus on Ford Transit chassis was introduced. and was set to begin production in April 2017 named "Trans Star" with up to 20 passengers.